 All classes must be in the same room due to the amount of base and decorative glass that we bring to each class and the required clean up after the classes.

 Our instructor will bring all the materials to ensure the students have the opportunity to create their own fused glass masterpiece.
-We will demonstrate various techniques using different shapes and sizes of glass.
-There will be a variety of shapes and colors for your students to use.
+We will demonstrate various techniques using different shapes and sizes of glass. .

 Children will design their own creations as part of Art curriculum or projects such as All About Me, Insects and Nature (mountains, trees, rivers) can be tied to curriculum subjects.
-A new glass project is the Teepee village.
-We also offer nativity scenes and Christmas ornaments for Christmas celebrations.

 When the pieces are completed, the glass will be taken to our studio to be fired.
 We supply all classes with information on the history and firing experience of glass.
 The firing process is much more complicated than with our Clay for Kids pottery pieces.
 We are happy to share this information with the students.

 Fused glass has fit into Clay for Kids philosophy of encouraging the individual creativity of all our students whether they are children, teens or adults.

-School Info

-Schools

-Famous Artist Series
+Teacher when booking glass for your students please pick from the following themes.
+If you have a special request we are happy to develope something new.

-Fused Glass
+Fused glass Themes -

-Pottery Wheel

-Murals

-Projects

-Residency

-Fundraising

-Pricing

-Bookings

-NEW YARD ART
+YARD ART samples can be viewed at Dr. Coffin and Glendale school

 Each tile is a little over 5 cm square.
-The students will have a variety of coloured glass to create their little masterpiece.
-Each tile will be embedded with two wire loops which allow the tiles to be attached to the chain link fence.
-The decorated tiles will be taken to our Deer Run studio for firing and we will return the tiles within 14 days.
+The students will have a variety of coloured glass Each tile will be embedded with two wire loops which allow the tiles to be attached to the chain link fence.
+The decorated tiles fired and returned within 14 days.

 Cost: $5/student plus GST (200 participants or more.)